 The best flow metrics will also include an element of employee engagement or employee happiness.
 When this metric is trending the wrong way, soft skills and team emotional intelligence are needed to understand and resolve any contributing issues.
 In this case, an examination of outliers often reveals the root cause of the real problem, rather than a focus on averages.

 Who is responsible for flow in an Agile transformation?
 The scrum master at the team level and those in the facilitation role as we go up the organization, all the way to facilitation of strategy definition, Agile program management, and governance.
-In SAFe, these are the release train engineer, the solution train or value stream engineer, and the portfolio management team.
-In other frameworks, these are the facilitators of value delivery, up to the senior-most executives of the organization.
+In SAFe, these are the Release Train Engineers, the Solution Train Engineers, and the Portfolio Management Team.
+In the Scrum at Scale Framework, this is the Executive Action Team (EAT).

 VALUE: Building the Right Thing

-Planning and reviewing, including a demonstration of working software, manages risk involved in execution and closes the gap between IT and business.
+Planning and reviewing, including a demonstration of working software, helps to manage the risk involved in execution and closes the “credibility gap” between IT and business.
 The frequency of this business and IT collaboration is the primary indicator of whether the right thing is being built.
 Is there clear communication regarding vision, a road map, a prioritized project backlog, and the purpose of the organization?
 Is there collaboration and alignment on business value and the highest value release plan?
 Is there opportunity to review a draft of the release plan and an opportunity for the teams delivering the work to estimate and propose a final release plan?
 Does the culture validate the hypothesis and assumptions with data from larger programs before going all-in on large investments?

 QUALITY: Building the Thing Right

-Agile implemented properly has a pre-defined quality gate for each team, with the PO serving as a check and balance to ensure that definition is followed.
-Demonstrated capacity is understood through many data points of delivery.
+Agile implemented properly has a pre-defined quality gate for each team, with the PO serving as a check and balance to accept stories and ensure that definition is followed.
+Demonstrated capacity is understood through many data points of actual delivery.
 Additional quality gates downstream are in place to ensure the product is of customer quality before releasing to production.
 All the downstream, post-story-acceptance work is "," which includes bug fixes, running tests, fixing tests, release procedures, change control, including customer feedback, and customer service costs.
-The ultimate vision is built in quality and the complete elimination of technical debt.
-This only works through a culture of collective ownership across development and operations.
+The ultimate vision is built-in -quality and complete elimination of technical debt.
+This is only possible through a culture of collective ownership across Development and Operations.

 Who is responsible for quality in an Agile organization?
 On the team level, the development team, the higher-level system or solution architect, and the enterprise architect.
-These people are aligned with the technology strategy of the overall organization to provide guidelines at the higher levels on an emerging design that is aligned with the development team that is doing the work.
-These people are often VPs and executives of the company of technology.
+Alignment on the technology strategy of the overall organization provides guidance on emerging design formed by the development team that is doing the work.

-Ironically, each of the best-practice Agile metrics are a measure of "flow of business value," and short feedback loops are used to improve flow, value, and long-term productivity.
-According to documented case studies and, eventually, standard accounting business results, these are the best metrics to guide successful management of a complex business system in a fast-changing environment.
+Ironically, each of the best-practice Agile metrics are a measure of "flow of business value."
+Short feedback loops are used to improve flow, value, and productivity.
+Many documented case studies indicate these are the best metrics to guide successful management of a complex business system in a fast-changing environment.

-Want to learn more about how to measure your Agile success?
+Want to learn more about how to measure your Agile success or Eliassen Group's Agile consulting services?